-Urban agriculture is more than setting up local community gardens, The current debate in urban design is between the landscape it is about setting up flexible spaces and built form that allow for urbanist and the new urbanists.
-Landscape urbanism is a theory of a diversity of food growth options that are close to the city.
-Urban urbanism arguing that landscape, rather than architecture, is more agriculture contributes to food security and food safety in two capable of organizing the city and enhancing the urban experience. ways: first, it increases the amount of food available to people New urbanism promotes walkable neighbourhoods that contain a living in cities, and, second, it allows fresh vegetables and fruits range of housing and job types. and meat products to be made available to urban consumers.
-The Landscape Urbanism could be characterised as impressively large benefits include reducing environmental costs of transportation tracts of landscape (usually parks) sitting between small parcels and refrigeration, diversifying local industry and making urban areas of urbanism.
-The design language speaks of division rather than greener and more attractive.
+Urban agriculture is more than setting up local community gardens, it is about setting up flexible spaces and built form that allow for a diversity of food growth options that are close to the city.
+Urban agriculture contributes to food security and food safety in two ways: first, it increases the amount of food available to people living in cities, and, second, it allows fresh vegetables and fruits and meat products to be made available to urban consumers.
+The benefits include reducing environmental costs of transportation and refrigeration, diversifying local industry and making urban areas greener and more attractive.